rexlx/threatco/api.md

 # response informs user of the status of the upload to the PROXY server, not vmray. view events/id to see me information
 # {"status":"complete","id":"af7bd5af-e4fc-4a6c-8cdb-cc341870ec3e"}
-# vmray is finicky about files and will never give you a meaningful message if doesnt like the file you sent :)
 ```